 Texas regulates a wide variety of occupations, from interior decorators to cosmetologists to doctors.
 Its licensing laws are ranked 21st most burdensome by the Institute for Justice.
 In its 2020 Healthcare Openness and Access Project, the Mercatus Center ranks states by how onerous a state’s licensure laws are for individuals looking to practice.
 Texas ranked in the bottom decile nationally for its healthcare regulations.
 All states bordering Texas (New Mexico, Oklahoma, Arkansas, and Louisiana) have higher rankings because it is easier to become a healthcare professional in those states.

 In 2019, the Texas Legislature passed, and Governor Abbott signed, a bill making it easier and less costly for military spouses with certain out-of-state licenses to become licensed more quickly in the state of Texas.
 The legislation included many professions in addition to healthcare professionals.
-Instead of applying for a license from a state agency, the bill simply requires the military spouse to notify the appropriate state agency of their intent to practice in the state.
-The state agency then verifies with the appropriate jurisdiction the individual is licensed in, sends a confirmation to the individual, and then they are free to begin working in the state.
+The bill simply requires that, instead of applying for a license from a state agency, the military spouse notify the appropriate state agency of an intent to practice in the state.
+The state agency then verifies with the appropriate jurisdiction the individual is licensed in, sends a confirmation to the individual, and then the individual is free to begin working in the state.
 This legislation is a step in the right direction to lower barriers to entry for workers and increasing the labor supply in the state.

 Also in 2019, Arizona became the first state to recognize most licenses from other states without requiring other states to reciprocate.
 Arizona did for all new residents what Texas did for new military spouses—expediting the process and making it easier for new residents in the state to jump back in the labor market quickly after moving to the state.